The most anticipated museums opening in 2017

 Louvre Abu Dhabi, United Arab Emirates – Originally slated to finish in 2012, the opening of the highly anticipated Louvre Abu Dhabi has been pushed back to 2017.
 Designed by award-winning architect Ateliers Jean Nouvel with a budget of 2.4 billion AED ($653,470,224), the UAE branch of the famous Parisian museum features soft curves and a fresh white facade.
 Opening in June 2017.

-Astana World Expo, Astana – World Expos are almost always exotic architectural zoos, and Adrian Smith and Gordon Gill's monumental suite of circular pavilions is set to continue the trend.
+Astana World Expo, Astana, Kazakhstan – World Expos are almost always exotic architectural zoos, and Adrian Smith and Gordon Gill's monumental suite of circular pavilions is set to continue the trend.
 Astana's first Expo opens its doors next June with a theme of zero-energy design and sustainable urbanism.
 Opening in June 2017.

 King Abdulaziz Centre for World Culture, Dhahran – Rising up from Saudi's eastern deserts like a collection of sand-smoothed pebbles, the King Abdulaziz Centre is a petro-dollar-funded foundation for 'creativity and knowledge.'
 Long delayed but now practically finished, the smooth façade -- actually formed from countless kilometres of winding steel tubes -- envelopes a library, education centre, auditorium and museum.
 Opening in the second half of 2017.